File a Maine DBA yourself with our simple step-by-step guide. It’s free and easy!

 Depending on your business’ structure, you might also be required to provide some additional information.
 Also, read the instructions then double and triple check everything before taking the next step.

 Now you can take your form and have it notarized by an authorized individual which makes it 100% official.
-After this you can send your form off to the address specified along with your filing fee.
+After this you can send your form off to the address specified along with the filing fee.